MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-Core-62.md

 PS> Import-AzRecoveryServicesAsrVaultSettingsFile
 ```

+> [!NOTE]
-This feature is intended to be used interactively.
-Abbreviated forms of cmdlets don't work in
+> This feature is intended to be used interactively.
+Abbreviated forms of cmdlets can't be executed.
-scripts.
-This feature is not a replacement for aliases.
+> This feature is not a replacement for aliases.

 ## Breaking Changes